partialg/partialg/README.md

 This package includes a partial inversion routine and a Sridhara-based block-diagonalization routine in python (version 3.12.0).

 Requirements: numpy, scipy, sympy.
+Requirements for examples: matplotlib, pennylane, jax, jaxlib, optax

+(!)
+Warning: jax and jaxlib may show version compatibility issues with pennylane if the correct versions are not met.

 ---
 **How to Cite**